leomitd/Getting-and-Cleaning-data---Course-Project/Codebook.md

 ```

 ### Create final tidy data set containing the mean of all variables
-We have added "Mean_of_" in front of each variable names to give them more descriptive aspect
+We have added "Mean_of_" in front of each variable names to give them a more descriptive aspect
 ```
 finalTidySet <- ddply(mergedData, .(Subject, Activity_Name),  numcolwise(mean))